-RADT M01A -- 4 Units Radiographic Practice I
+RADT M01A -- 4 Units

+Radiographic Practice I

-Prerequisite: RADT M10A, RADT M10AL and RADT M10B Corequisite: RADT M01AL and RADT M11
+Prerequisite: RADT M10A, RADT M10AL and RADT M10B Corequisite: RADT M01AL and RADT M11 Class Hours: 4 lecture

 Focuses on routine and trauma radiographic anatomy, positioning and procedures of the upper and lower extremities, shoulder girdle, bony thorax, pelvic girdle and spinal column.
 The course also includes pathologic indications that radiographers should be familiar with for each of the above anatomical areas.
-May be taken two (2) times for credit.
+May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU

-RADT M01AL - 2.5 Units Radiographic Clinical Lab I
+RADT M01AL -- 2.5 Units Radiographic Clinical Lab I

-Prerequisite: RADT M10A, RADT M10AL and RADT M10B Corequisite: RADT M01A and RADT M11
+Prerequisite: RADT M10A, RADT M10AL and RADT M10B Corequisite: RADT M01A and RADT M11 Class Hours: 7.5 lab

 Introductory clinical laboratory that will provide an opportunity for practical application from RADT M10 and RADT M01A theory and skills lab content.
 This lab will take place in the radiology department of a pre-assigned clinical affiliate.
-May be taken two (2) times for credit.
+May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU